Facebook Figured Out My Family Secrets, And It Won't Tell Me How

 "Looks like you share multiple alleles with these random people, would you like to introduce drama to your family tree?"

 I had some weirdness with Linkedin when it started sending me adverts and articles relating to living with someone with terminal cancer.
 Turns out one of my parents cats had colon cancer and they didn't want to tell me.
 So I would guess that the algorithms use a kind of diffusion process.
 Every person has their own unique ID number, then all bits of information about them get linked to that ID number.
 Each person also had links to other people.
 Then deductive logic can be applied.
-If someone is a skydiver,
+If someone is a skydiver, then all those links can be updated to have "knows someone who is a skydiver".
+Maybe this gets weighted by the number of people they know or how many links it takes.

+Other time, I looked up something like "protecting property from grizzly bears" while renting an apartment downtown.
+Then I started receiving catalogs for bear traps, camo gear and hunting rifles.

 Re: (Score:2)